Korg

 Retail prices change, so check current pricing at retailers.

-The XE20 scores higher in Night Practice, while the PX-S1100 edges ahead in Portability and Touch Reality and Value.
+The XE20 scores higher in quiet practice, while the PX-S1100 is stronger in portability, piano-like touch and value for money.
 The PX-S1100 costs $181 less.
-Choose the XE20 if you prioritize quiet practice.
+Choose the XE20 if quiet practice matters most.

-Casio PX-S1100 →The XE20 scores higher in Portability, while the P-225 edges ahead in Night Practice and Value.
+Casio PX-S1100 →The XE20 scores higher in portability, while the P-225 is stronger in quiet practice and value for money.
 The P-225 costs $131 less.
-Choose the XE20 if you prioritize portability.
+Choose the XE20 if portability matters most.

-Yamaha P-225 →The XE20 scores higher in Portability, while the DGX-670 edges ahead in Beginner and Night Practice and Value.
-Choose the XE20 if you prioritize portability.
+Yamaha P-225 →The XE20 scores higher in portability, while the DGX-670 is stronger in beginner support, quiet practice and value for money.
+Choose the XE20 if portability matters most.

 Read more →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.